INFORMSJoC/2023.0108/README.md

 The [results](results) consist of two parts: one is the detailed numerical results of solving the bilevel programs using the four methods, and the other is the results of analyzing them.

--[Tables 1-2](results/) shows the analytical results of the detailed numerical results [Tables 3-17], which are in the numerical experiments section of the paper.
+Tables 1 & 2 shows the analytical results of the detailed numerical results [Tables 3-17](results/Table_3-17_Detailed_numerical_results.pdf) which are in the numerical experiments section of the paper.

-  [Table 1] shows the comparison results of three relaxation schemes for MDP.
+- [Table 1](results/Table_1_Comparison_of_three_relaxation_schemes_MDP1,_MDP2,_and_MDP3.pdf) shows the comparison results of three relaxation schemes for MDP.

-  [Table 2] shows the comparison results of four methods.
+- [Table 2](results/Table_2_Comparison_of_MDP_and_eMDP_with_MPCC_and_WDP.pdf) shows the comparison results of four methods.

--[Tables 3 - 17] show detailed numerical results, but are not included in the paper due to their length.
+[Tables 3 - 17](results/Table_3-17_Detailed_numerical_results.pdf) show detailed numerical results, but are not included in the paper due to their length.

-  Specifically, Tables 3- 5 show the numerical results for the three relaxation schemes for the MDP.
+- Tables 3- 5 show the numerical results for the three relaxation schemes for the MDP.
-  [Tables 6 - 8] show the numerical results for relaxation and direct MPCC.
+- Tables 6 - 8 show the numerical results for relaxation and direct MPCC.
-  [Tables 9 - 11] show the numerical results for relaxation and direct WDP.
+- Tables 9 - 11 show the numerical results for relaxation and direct WDP.
-  [Tables 12 - 14] show the numerical results for relaxation and direct MDP, where is the first relaxation of MDP, i.e.,RMDP1.
+- Tables 12 - 14 show the numerical results for relaxation and direct MDP, where is the first relaxation of MDP, i.e.,RMDP1.
-  [Tables 15 - 17] show the numerical results for relaxation and direct eMDP.
+- Tables 15 - 17 show the numerical results for relaxation and direct eMDP.

-## Replicating

 ## Requirements